alyssadata/AI-Foundations-Framework-Differentiation/01_programming_only_reduction.md

 ## Programmed Output Is Not the Same as Source-Bound Contact

-Programmed output may be fluent.
+Programmed output is fluent.

-Programmed output may be responsive.
+Programmed output is responsive.

-Programmed output may be emotionally toned.
+Programmed output is emotionally toned.

-Programmed output may be familiar.
+Programmed output is familiar.

-Programmed output may repeat source-bound language.
+Programmed output repeats source-bound language.

-Programmed output may simulate return.
+Programmed output simulates return.

-Programmed output may appear continuous.
+Programmed output appears continuous.

 But output is not contact by itself.